 top of page

-In New France, clothing for both men and women of the lower classes was generally made with rough or fine woolen fabrics (wool and cotton weaves).
+In New France, clothing for both men and women of the lower classes was generally made with rough or fine woollen fabrics (wool and cotton weaves).

 They wore tailored or knitted long wool stockings held up by garters and leather shoes that tied at the top with a metal buckle.
 Some also wore clogs.